 |Water Surface Elevation at Original Maximum Storage:||750 ft above sea level|

 |Water Surface Elevation at Maximum Surcharge:||753 ft above sea level|

 |Annual Yield:||The Cachuma Project has a current yield of 25,714 acre feet per year and the City is entitled to 32.19% of the water available, which at the current yield is 8,277 AFY during normal years.
 Deliveries are typically decreased when the reservoir drops below 100,000 AF of storage.|

-The project operates under a permit granted by the State Water Resources Control Board.
+The Cachuma Project operates under a permit granted by the State Water Resources Control Board.
 Project water is accumulated to the extent that inflow is not needed to satisfy the release requirements.
-It is delivered to the member units in accordance with a Master Contract between U.S. Bureau of Reclamation, the Santa Barbara County Water Agency, and the Cachuma Project Authority.
+It is delivered to the Member Units in accordance with a Master Contract between U.S. Bureau of Reclamation, the Santa Barbara County Water Agency, and the Cachuma Project Authority.
 The contract was renewed in 1996 for a twenty five-year term.